keeprefrigerated95/-minecraftAutoFarm/README.txt

 depositContainer: the type of container you will be depositing items in. valid types are single, double, hopper, or barrel

 windowName: The name of the Minecraft window.
 This can usually be found in the title bar of the window (ie. Minecraft 1.21.1 - Singleplayer).
 If this variable is omitted from the settings file, the program will search for an open window with "Minecraft" at the beginning of the title.
+You can manually search for the Minecraft with the program as well.

-*Due to the granularity of the OS's time-keeping system, the script will typically round tese values up to the nearest multiple of 10 or 15.6 milliseconds.
+*Due to the granularity of the OS's time-keeping system, the script will typically round these values up to the nearest multiple of 10 or 15.6 milliseconds.
 Sever lag can also effect this.
 Essentially, no matter how you adjust this variable, some crops will probably be missed, especially if you have very long rows.
 If the script had to check the coordinates at every single block, all the blocks could be harvested, but it would take a very, very long time.
 I sacrificed a little accuracy for a whole lot of speed